hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     # import SCOPE-RL modules
     from scope_rl.ope import DiscreteCumulativeDistributionOffPolicyEvaluation as CumulativeDistributionOPE
-    from scope_rl.ope import DiscreteCumulativeDistributionDirectMethod as CD_DM
+    from scope_rl.ope import DiscreteCumulativeDistributionDM as CD_DM
-    from scope_rl.ope import DiscreteCumulativeDistributionTrajectoryWiseImportanceSampling as CD_IS
+    from scope_rl.ope import DiscreteCumulativeDistributionTIS as CD_IS
-    from scope_rl.ope import DiscreteCumulativeDistributionTrajectoryWiseDoublyRobust as CD_DR
+    from scope_rl.ope import DiscreteCumulativeDistributionTDR as CD_DR
-    from scope_rl.ope import DiscreteCumulativeDistributionSelfNormalizedTrajectoryWiseImportanceSampling as CD_SNIS
+    from scope_rl.ope import DiscreteCumulativeDistributionSNIS as CD_SNIS
-    from scope_rl.ope import DiscreteCumulativeDistributionSelfNormalizedTrajectoryWiseDoublyRobust as CD_SNDR
+    from scope_rl.ope import DiscreteCumulativeDistributionSNDR as CD_SNDR

     # (4) Evaluate the learned policy using cumulative distribution function (in an offline manner)
     # we compare ddqn, cql, and random policy defined in the previous section (i.e., (3) of basic OPE procedure)